• There are no suggestions because the search field is empty.

 Platelet-rich Plasma Injection

 Besides medication, your doctor may also recommend platelet-rich plasma injection (PRP injection).
-The healing process of the inflamed tendons and muscles can be accelerated by injecting the patient’s own platelets4.
+Injecting the patient's platelets can accelerate the healing process of the inflamed tendons and muscles.

-Patients can also consult a physiotherapist to receive physical therapy.
+Patients can also consult a physiotherapist to receive physiotherapy for a tennis elbow.
 The physiotherapist may apply manual techniques to relieve pain by encouraging blood flow to the muscle.
-Physiotherapists can also demonstrate specific exercises that can help restore the arm’s mobility and strengthen the forearm muscles.
+Physiotherapists can also demonstrate specific exercises to help restore the arm’s mobility and strengthen the forearm muscles.

 As well as regular stretching, avoiding activities that cause strain on the forearm muscle or wrist is a way you can prevent tennis elbow5.
 Here are some other tips: